philippkraft/cmf/documentation/installation/CmfInstallWindows.md

 to make changes to the C++ source files of cmf, you need to compile the C++ files to machine language.

-'''Note''': Compiling C++ code on Windows is not simple\!
+'''Note''': Compiling C++ code on Windows is not simple

 To compile sources, you need a compiler - the right compiler.
 Python 2.7 for Windows is compiled with Visual Studio 2008, and you need the same